mnot/I-D/rfc5988bis/draft.md

 the behaviours and properties of the target resource (e.g., allowable HTTP methods, request and response media types that must be supported).

+Applications that wish to refer to a registered relation type with a URI {{RFC3986}} MAY do so by prepending "http://www.iana.org/assignments/relation/" to its name.
+Note that the resulting strings are not considered equivalent to the registered relation types by many processors, and SHOULD NOT be serialised unless the application using link relations specifically allows them.

 ## Extension Relation Types